ploomber/projects/spec-api-python/README.md

 ## Where to go from here

-Adding a `pipeline.yaml` file gives you more flexibility to build a pipeline, if you want to see a more complete example, take a lookt at `ml-basic`.
+Adding a `pipeline.yaml` file gives you more flexibility to build a pipeline, if you want to see a more complete example, take a look at `ml-basic`.
 Which builds a simple Machine Learning pipeline where some of the tasks are Python functions (instead of scripts).